 Oh my.
 You know when you make something at home and you are not expecting it to blow your mind, and then it totally does?
 Well yeah.
 That.
 This recipe is exactly that.

 I had spotted the most unbelievable looking pot of gnocchi soup on The Barcelona Food Experience's Instagram story and become obsessed.
 Their version was a broth, gnocchi, truffle and an egg, all smothered in melted cheese.
 I took a screen shot and then kept coming back to it over and over again!
 Okay, I thought.
-On a yeast free diet I can have three out of five of those ingredients.
-Let's see how good I can make this recipe, but without the richness from truffle and cheese.
+Let's see how good I can make this recipe, but without the truffle and cheese.

 So I went searching for gnocchi soup recipes.
 The vast majority of gnocchi soup recipes are made with chicken.
 But I didn't want to make this a meaty dish, instead keeping a bit closer to the photo that inspired the whole search.